Aliseo Japan news and updates

 March 2008 - The Izu Kogen page

-Our website has a new page about the Izu Kogen area of Shizuoka prefecture, which we moved to in 2003.
+Our move in 2003 to Izu Kogen, Shizuoka Prefecture, was dictated by the decision to move away from the ever growing metropolitan confusion.
 Abundant with coastline, mountains, and spas, the region is a paradise that just about anyone would find agreeable as a home.
 Its distance from the chaos and urban noise of Japanese cities inspires more creativity, but it remains close enough to Tokyo to allow us to return on the same day when we travel there for interpreting assignments.
 Finally, it is a locale which greatly resembles our beloved Liguria, the region of Italy we hold most dear.

 August 2008 - Terms and Conditions changed

-We usually set our translation rates based on the precise count of source words (for Italian or English) or source characters (for Japanese).
+Non knowing what topic to pick up this time, let's talk about translation rates.
+We usually set them based on the precise count of source words (for Italian or English) or source characters (for Japanese).
 This is an easy operation with files originating from modern editing software such as Word, Excel, Adobe Acrobat, and some others, provided that the source document is actually an editable file.
 Using this method, we can provide clients with an exact and fixed translation quote.
 However, if the source document is available only as a printout or in some other format that does not permit the automatic tallying of words or characters, we can only provide clients with a rough cost estimate and then invoice based on the final target word or character count.
 Depending on the nature of the source text, we may also sometimes opt for quoting based on the number of hours that the job requires.

 January 2009 - Launch of our new website